DavideOlivieri/progetto/README.md

 ```
 ### Route /getEventsForSegment
 ***
-This route allows to view the metadata by segment.
-Segment groups specific genres.
+This route allows you to see the events filtered by segment.
+Segment groups specific genres. \
+In addition, the events grouped by States and by genre will also be shown.

 In this application we can search for these segments: